cbphoto720/IOD_activeRFID/Notes/progress.md

 - default values stored in .txt doc (com ports, display previous cobbles, snail trail timeout, etc..)
   - promotes easily-configurable options
   - streamlines program clarity and Features
-- functions to perform tasks should be external (calculate data first, then run a seperate function that purely displays the information)
+- functions to perform tasks should be external (calculate data first, then run a separate function that purely refreshes UI information)
   - helps with code clarity and lends itself to easier modification
   - also helps with project delegation
+  - helps with debugging -> find where program is hung up